jaytimm/lexvarsdatr/README.md

 lex\_behav\_data
 ----------------

 For convenience, response times in lexical decision/naming, concreteness ratings, and AoA ratings have been collated into a single data frame, `lex_behav_data`.
-Collectively, a total of ~72K unique word forms are included across the three data sets; of these, ~18K are included in all three data sets.
+Approximately 18K word forms are included in all three data sets.

 ``` r
 library(tidyverse)